In Honor of My Father and the Creative Life

 Once, when I was a child walking hand in hand with him along Broadway, just us two, a rare occurrence since my sisters were usually present, he stopped in his tracks.
 “That couple we just passed,” he said.
 “What color was the man’s shirt—don’t turn around.
 If you don’t remember it, invent it.”

 Dad taught me how to ride a bike.
-He took me to my first movie: It’s a Mad, Mad, Mad, Mad World.
+He took me to my first movie.
 He was the designated Thanksgiving Day Parade chaperone, getting us out of the apartment so my mother could cook.

 On my 15th birthday, after my parents had been divorced for three years and we saw Dad on intermittent weekends, he gave me the gift of an easel.
 I didn’t use it until I was in my 20s, a protest, to say: Don’t presume that you know me or have any claim to my heart.